franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 hugo new posts/my-post.md
 ```

-This will create the _post_ directory and the _my-post.md_ file inside the _content_ director.
+This will create the _post_ directory and the _my-post.md_ file inside the _content_ directory.
 If you run your server again, you'll notice that you can't see any posts on your site.
 This is because in _my-post.md_ you have the `draft` attribute set to `true`.
 This little section in between three dashes is called the _"front matter"_.
 Set `draft` to `false`, run your server and you'll see your post!
 ```
+---
 title: "My Post"
 date: 2023-06-18T13:37:21+02:00
 draft: false
+---
 ```

 ### Add an image